-Failure to Issue a Gas Safety Certificate prior to tenancy can prevent service of Section 21 Notice
+Not issuing Gas Safety Certificate can stop Section 21 Notice service

 2019 saw the difficult issue of gas certificates rear its head again, following the decision of His Honour Judge Carr in the recent case of Trecarrell House Limited v Rouncefield.